 Overall we rate the Canada red cherry highly.
 It's an extremely well rounded tree that grows fast and requires minimal care, making it a good choice for the master and beginner gardener alike.
 We love it's medium stature, fragrance, and changing leaves that's why we'd choose it to shade the smaller yard on the west side of our house.
 It's a location that get's plenty of sun and would benefit from some light shade that wouldn't shade out our grass walkway.
 Our soil in that location is decent, but not great it drains well, but is still heavy with clay.
 After planting the tree, we would mulch with 3-4 inches of mulch and top dress with compost in a 4-5 ft ring to immediately begin improving the soil.
 After planting, we'd prune all of the branches on the lower 3/4 of the tree and do this each year until the lowest branches were about 5-6 feet hight.
 This would keep the tree branches up above our heads and keep grass path to the backyard open.

 |Emerges bright green and darkens with age

 |Genus & Species:

 |Well drained soil rich in organic matter

-General care for any tree or shrub is easy, please educate yourself and follow these simple rules.
+General care for any tree or shrub is easy, but like any living thing will require your attention.
+Please educate yourself and follow these simple rules.